-- 1. A minimum of 9 and maximum of 15 credits per semester, or the equivalent including undergraduate and non-credit courses. - 2.
-For primary applied music study, one hour per week of private instruction; for choral conducting majors, voice instruction is limited to half-hour lessons per week.
+- A minimum of 9 and maximum of 15 credits per semester, or the equivalent including undergraduate and non-credit courses. - For primary applied music study, one hour per week of private instruction.

-Part-time and Overload Charges
+Part-time and overload charges

 The following charges are incurred by part-time students as well as full-time students for overloads and for applied music instruction not included in full-time tuition.